tjvantoll/articles/vue-nativescript/article.md

 Vue provides a [number of different ways you can bind to data](https://vuejs.org/v2/guide/index.html#Handling-User-Input) in your user interface components, but the easiest to use is the `{{ }}` syntax.
 For example, you could bind to the `counter` property with `<Button text="{{ counter }}"></Button>`.

-In this case, your example uses another of Vue’s features, the `methods` property, to bind to a dynamically generated message.
+In this case, your example uses another of Vue’s features, [computed properties](https://vuejs.org/v2/guide/computed.html), to bind to a dynamically generated property.

 ```
-<Label class="h2 text-center" textWrap="true">{{ setMessage() }}</Label>
+<Label class="h2 text-center" textWrap="true">{{ message }}</Label>
 ```

 ```
-methods: {
+computed: {
-  setMessage() {
+  message: function() {
     return this.counter + " taps left";
   }
 }
 ```

-With this code, when your app loads Vue interprets the `{{ setMessage() }}` call in the template, invokes the `setMessage()` function in the `methods` property, and sets it to the returned string.
+With this code, when your app loads, Vue first interprets the `{{ message }}` call in the template.
+To figure out what value to use, Vue next invokes the `message` property’s function in the `computed` object, and displays the string you return.
 You now have an app that looks like this.

 ![](app-with-text.png)

 Before we finish this example by adding a bit of logic it’s worth taking a step back to think about how cool that previous bit of code is.
 Remember that the “42 taps left” label you see above isn’t a DOM `<label>`—it’s a `UILabel` on iOS and an `android.widget.TextView` on Android.
 And you can bind to those completely native controls using the same Vue syntax you use to build apps for the web.
+Pretty cool, huh?

 With that aside out of the way, the last step you need to take to make this app work is adding a bit of logic that decrements the `counter` property when you tap the button.
 To implement this functionality and complete this example, take the code below and paste it into your `app.js` file.

-> **WARNING**: This code adds a `tap` event handler—which we’ll chat about in a second—and there’s currently an issue in the NativeScript Vue integration that causes apps to crash on `tap` events on iOS.
-Therefore, if you’re following along on iOS you’ll need to switch over to Android to see this demo work as expected.
-You can follow the progress of this issue at <https://github.com/rigor789/nativescript-vue/issues/24>.

 ```
 const Vue = require("nativescript-vue");